TayTrung/Realtime-chat-with-rooms/README.md

-Basic realtime chat with rooms using ReactJs, Socket.IO and ExpressJs
+Basic realtime chat with rooms using ReactJs, Socket.IO and Nodejs